This has been produced with the British Paediatric Allergy, Immunity and Infection Group.

 Treatment criteria for COVID-19 specific therapy

-All patients for which COVID-19 specific therapies are being considered should be discussed with a paediatric infectious diseases specialist and hospitalised patients should also be considered for entry in to the RECOVERY trial.
+All patients for which COVID-19 specific therapies are being considered should be discussed with a paediatric infectious diseases specialist and non-hospitalised and hospitalised patients should also be considered for entry in to trials such as the RECOVERY trial, Paxlovid trial (PK) and EVUSHELD.

 Samples (respiratory and blood) should be sent for virology testing prior to initialising treatment and all patients should be discussed with microbiology/infectious diseases.